ontodev/cogs/README.md

 As with `init`, you may exclude the `-c` argument if you have your credentials defined in the environment variable `GOOGLE_CREDENTIALS`.
 Note that this variable must be the *contents* of the credentials file, not the path to the file.

-After connecting to the existing spreadsheet, COGS will pause to ask you to transfer ownership to the service account.
+After connecting to the existing spreadsheet, COGS will pause to ask you to share the Spreadsheet with the service email.
 It will provide a link to the sheet and the service email to share with.
-To transfer ownership:
+You can either give the service email "Editor" permissions, or transfer ownership.

+To give "Editor" access:
 1. Open the Google Spreadsheet in your browser
 2. Click "Share" in the upper right corner
-3. Enter in the provided service email and click "Send" (note: you may receive an email that says the email failed to send - just ignore this, since the service email is not a "real" email address)
+3. Enter in the provided service email, uncheck "Nofity people", and click "Send"
+4. Return to the terminal and press ENTER to continue

-4. Click "Share" again and click the drop-down next to the service email and select "Make owner"
+To transfer ownership, click "Share" again and click the drop-down next to the service email and select "Make owner"
-6. Return to the terminal and press ENTER to continue

-You can always transfer ownership back to yourself using the [`share`](#share) command, but the service account must be the sheet owner for all COGS operations.
+Please be aware that if you do not transfer ownership to the service account, `cogs delete` will not work.
+All other commands will work with just "Editor" access.
+If you do transfer ownership, you can always transfer ownership back to yourself using the [`share`](#share) command.

 ### `delete`